mcwachira/react-quiz/README.md

 The goal in future is
 1. Get my questions from an external api instead of a json file
-2. To specify ther diffultiers of each question asnd enabler the user to choose questions based on diffuclty level
+2. To specify ther diffultiers of each question asnd enable the user to choose questions based on diffuclty level
 3. Enable the user to sign up and sign in to solve the questions.
 ### Useful resources